-Conventional layered flexible pavement:
+1.Conventional layered flexible pavement:

-Full Depth Asphalt Pavement:
+2.Full Depth Asphalt Pavement:

-This is extra appropriate when there may be excessive traffic and native materials are not obtainable.
+Full-depth asphalt pavements are constructed by laying bituminous layers directly on a sub-grade of soil, it is extra appropriate when there may be excessive traffic and native materials are not obtainable.

-Contained rock asphalt mat (CRAM):
+3.Contained rock asphalt mat (CRAM):

-They are constructed by putting dense aggregate layers between the 2 asphalt layers.
+These contained rock asphalt mat are constructed by putting dense aggregate layers between the 2 asphalt layers.

-Modified dense graded asphalt concrete is positioned above the sub layer, which will reduce the vertical compressive pressure on the sub-grade of the soil and protect it from surface water.
+Modified dense graded asphalt concrete is positioned above the sub-layer which will reduce the vertical compressive pressure on the sub-grade of the soil and protect it from surface water.

-Rigid pavements are positioned both straight on a prepared subgrade and on a layer of granular or steady materials, in comparison with flexible pavements.
+These types of pavement are positioned both straight on a prepared subgrade and on a layer of granular or steady materials, in comparison with flexible pavements.

-There are different varieties of surfaces; i.e. Reinforced continuously reinforced and so on.
+There are different varieties of surfaces; i.e. reinforced continuously reinforced and so on.

 Types of Rigid Pavement:

-Rigid pavements are classified as follow:
+Rigid pavements are further classified as follows:

-1. Jointed plain concrete pavement (JPCP),
+1. Jointed plain concrete pavement (JPCP).

-2. Jointed reinforced concrete pavement (JRCP),
+2. Jointed reinforced concrete pavement (JRCP).

-3. Continuous reinforced concrete pavement (CROP), and
+3. Continuous reinforced concrete pavement (CROP).

 4. Pre-stressed concrete pavement (PCP).